mhorpheus/test/DFIR-Triage-Scoping.md

  5. [**Ad-hoc Assistance Request**](#Ad-hoc-Assistance-Request)

 ## Introduction
-The purpose of this page is to document the IRIS Triage and Scoping Call procedure.
-The following documentation is a guideline for IRIS consultants for IRIS Triage and Scoping call procedures and is a living document.
-If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/IRIS-NA/DFIR-wiki/blob/master/Home.md)).
+The purpose of this page is to document the XFIR Triage and Scoping Call procedure.
+The following documentation is a guideline for XFIR consultants for XFIR Triage and Scoping call procedures and is a living document.
+If there is something you want to see documented here or explained with further detail please contact your geography Functional IR Lead (listed on the [Homepage](https://github.ibm.com/XFIR/DFIR-wiki/blob/master/Home.md)).

 A dedicated Triage and Scoping Call must be conducted for each assistance request received by X-Force IR.
 The intention of such a call is:
 - get necessary understanding of the incident Client is facing,